Learn & Play

 - Once the museum processes your payment, you will receive an confirmation e-mail with two attachments: a receipt of payment and a Participation Form.

-- Please fill out and return the Participation Form via mail, fax, or e-mail within two weeks of camp.
+- Campers who are new to our program will also receive a Participation Form.
+Please fill out and return the form within two weeks of the start of camp.

 - In case of cancellation, a $20 administrative fee is retained.